iamsairus10/covid19_scenarios/README.md

   * epidemiological parameters
   * clinical parameters

 Most parameters can be adjusted in the tool and for many of them we provide presets.
+More parameters can be devloped.

 Input data for the tool and the basic parameters of the populations are collected in a separate repository [neherlab/covid19_scenarios_data](https://github.com/neherlab/covid19_scenarios_data).
 Please add data on populations and parsers of publicly available case count data there.